 The mitigation program provided by NPMPP includes funding for 2 full-time staff equivalents, equipment, materials, transportation, and mapping support for 8 years of management activities.
-Based on USFWS and DOFAW guidance, habitat management of the 1,307 acres of habitat in the PMA over this period in combination with an associated \$100,000 Research Plan was determined in the Project HCP as sufficient to mitigate for the potential take of 34 bats in Tier 1 (see Tetra Tech [2016] for details).
+Based on USFWS and DOFAW guidance, habitat management of the 1,307 acres of habitat in the PMA over this period in combination with an associated \$100,000 Research Plan was determined in the Project HCP as sufficient to mitigate for the potential take of 34 bats in Tier 13.
+This also equates to 38 acres of habitat restoration per bat, exceeding agency recommendations at the time (DOFAW 2015).
 This section describes the management actions associated with the Management Plan, the results of which are monitored through the monitoring program (Section 6.0) and measured against the success criteria (Section 8.0).
 Management activities include:

-- Invasive vegetation management program - Management of priority invasive weed species - Surveillance and rapid response program to identify and respond to priority incipient invasive species - Plant pathogen surveillance and management - Feral ungulate surveillance and management (feral ungulates have been removed from the PMA but threaten incursion into the PMA if fences are damaged [sections 4.2.3, 5.1.3]). - o Regular fence inspections and maintenance activities - Rapid response program to inspect and repair fence as required following storm events - Monitoring program to identify and respond to presence of feral ungulates within the management area
+- Invasive vegetation management program - Management of priority invasive weed species (sections 4.2.1, 5.1.1) - Surveillance and rapid response program to identify and respond to priority incipient invasive species - Plant pathogen surveillance and response program (sections 4.2.2, 5.1.2) - Feral ungulate surveillance and management (feral ungulates have been removed from the PMA but threaten incursion into the PMA if fences are damaged [sections 4.2.3, 5.1.3]). - Regular fence inspections and maintenance activities - Rapid response program to inspect and repair fence as required following storm events - Monitoring program to identify and respond to presence of feral ungulates within the management area

-It is assumed that the existing native seed bank will reestablish over time in areas where invasive species are removed and managed.
-Supplemental outplantings will be added in response to the monitoring as part of adaptive management, as needed (see Section 9.0).
+It is assumed that the existing native seed bank will reestablish native plants over time in areas where invasive species are removed and managed (Cole and Litton 2014).
+Supplemental outplantings would be added if needed, in response to adaptive management triggers (see Section 9.0).